-3D printing can be a difficult hobby to get into.
-Even setting aside the initial costs and choosing the right materials, you have to contend with people throwing out technical jargon all over the place.
+3D printing can be a troublesome hobby to get into.
+Even setting aside the starting costs and choosing the right materials, you have to contend with people throwing out technical jargon all over the place.
 You are, of course, expected to know what all this means.
 To a beginner, it can be daunting.

 Well, what better time to start learning that than right now?
 This article will explain what Fused Deposition Modelling (FDM) is, and why it’s so widely used.
-Although this is a topic that can get pretty technical, we’ll do our best to keep things as simple as possible.
+Although this is a topic that can get a bit technical, we’ll do our best to keep things as simple as possible.

 Explaining FDM Printing